Our companies are backed by the Best Pick Guarantee. Call one today!

 When water sits on a shaded surface—especially one that is covered in small particles of dirt and environmental debris, like siding typically is—fungi spores have the opportunity to grow.
 This spore growth produces visible mold and mildew.

-How to Prevent Mold and Mildew on Siding
+How Do You Prevent Mold on Vinyl Siding?

 1. Remove sources of moisture.